johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part4.md

     We complete the formation of our outbound packet by adding that pesky `id` parameter (that we **still** haven't talked about &#8212; I promise to address this in [Part 5](https://dev.to/nestjs/part-5-completing-the-client-component-hlh-temp-slug-2907984?preview=82c11163db963ca01d8d62d3a7b14843b422a6b28f46762d999bbe4b7035ad634d48bbbdd740e36376121aa673354ff5259f8b3028bceb931e800d9e)!).

-* After running our serializer, the packet is ready to send.
+* After running our serializer, the request packet is ready to send.
 * In Faye, the `subscribe()` call returns a promise that resolves when the Faye server returns an acknowledgement.
 * Upon that acknowledgement (promise resolution), we publish the serialized packet we built earlier.